JoshZGITHUB/JoshZGITHUB/README.md

 - 👋 Hi, I’m @JoshZGITHUB
 - 👀 I’m interested in corporation
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on cobrading with devs. on sponsoring their project by support IP Proxy
+- 💞️ I’m looking to collaborate on cobranding with devs. on sponsoring their project by support IP Proxy
 - 📫 How to reach me：telegram：https://t.me/JZGoProxy
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...